vember31/home-ops/README.md

 ## 🌐 DNS

 On my Unifi UDM Pro SE, DHCP leases utilize [Blocky](https://github.com/0xERR0R/blocky) as primary DNS and [PiHole](https://github.com/pi-hole/pi-hole) as secondary.
-Blocky is hosted within my cluster as a daemonset for high availability across 4 nodes (VMs), and PiHole is hosted in an LXC container on one of the nodes.
+Blocky is hosted within my cluster as a daemonset for high availability across 4 nodes (5 VMs), and PiHole is hosted in an LXC container on one of the nodes.
 A spare Raspberry Pi is available for further redundancy.

 Blocky is responsible for resolving all local (`*.local.${SECRET_DOMAIN}`) DNS entries to the Traefik reverse proxy.
 All forwarded DNS queries are sent via DoH to Cloudflare.
 Pi-Hole is predominantly available as a backup.